sscs-ose/sscs-ose.github.io/index.md

 Despite highly automated digital circuit design, analog circuit design is still relatively old school.
 While there are many attempts to automate various steps like device sizing or layout construction, especially for beginners, we propose to use a classical flow: The analog circuits are hand-drawn in a schematic editor, simulated in a SPICE-class simulator, and finally, the IC layout is manually drawn.

 If you think analog design is the right thing for you (and hopefully it is!), you can find more information [here](https://sscs-ose.github.io/analog).

+## How to Tape-Out an IC

+Preparing an IC layout for production in a wafer foundry is a lengthy process, which is described at a high level on [this page](https://sscs-ose.github.io/tapeout).

 ## IEEE SSCS Educational Resources